east-sussex-county-council/Escc.EastSussexGovUK/README.md

 CSS, JavaScript and image files used by two or more applications belong in this project.
 This includes the CSS for our responsive design.
 Documentation is included within the CSS files, and in our [website style guide](https://github.com/east-sussex-county-council/Escc.WebsiteStyleGuide).

-Our CSS and JavaScript files are minified using [YUI Compressor](https://github.com/yui/yuicompressor) and concatenated on-the-fly using our own EsccWebTeam.Egms project.
+Our CSS and JavaScript files are minified using [YUI Compressor](https://www.nuget.org/packages/YUICompressor.NET.MSBuild) and concatenated on-the-fly using our own [Escc.ClientDependency.WebForms](https://github.com/east-sussex-county-council/Escc.ClientDependencyFramework/tree/master/Escc.ClientDependencyFramework.WebForms) project.

 The printer icon used in our CSS was made by [Yannick](http://yanlu.de).
 It's from [flaticon.com](http://www.flaticon.com) and licensed under [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/).